An Act To Enact the Maine Citizens' Initiatives Clean Election Act

 § 1142.
 Distributions not to exceed amount in fund

 The commission may not distribute revenues to certified committees in excess of the total amount of money deposited in the fund.
-Notwithstanding any other provisions of this chapter, if the commission determines that the revenues in the fund are insufficient to meet distributions under this chapter, the commission may permit certified committees to accept and spend contributions, reduced by any seed money contributions, up to the applicable amounts established in rules adopted by the commission.
+Notwithstanding any other provisions of this chapter, if the commission determines that the revenues in the fund are insufficient to meet distributions under this chapter, the commission may permit certified committees to accept and spend contributions, reduced by any seed money contributions, up to the applicable amounts set forth in this chapter according to rules adopted by the commission.

 § 1143.
 Appeals